cunilog/cunilog/cpp.md

 ## Copy & Paste

-For the above reasons copying any of the C code from any of the Cunilog modules and pasting it into a C++ unit is discouraged, unless you know what you're doing and you're 100 % certain the copied passage won't introduce undefined behaviour in your C++ code.
+For the above reasons, copying any of the C code from any of the Cunilog modules, and pasting it into a C++ unit is discouraged, unless you know what you're doing and you're 100 % certain the copied passage won't introduce undefined behaviour in your C++ code.

 A C++ compiler might pick up some, most, or all incompatibility issues.
 For instance, returned pointers from calls to malloc () are compatible with any pointer type in C. In C++, however, a cast is required.

+It is recommended to always switch on all compiler warnings and treat them as errors.

 The modules Cunilog consists of can usually be utilised separately.
 You can build them as C code and include their headers from your C++ modules/units.